goschtl/zope/Sandbox/ulif/grok-reference-with-rest2/doc/grokref/README.txt

 If you want to write an own HTML writer for example, it should be sufficient to include the roles and directives from the ``extensions`` directory.

-Note, that you also need a ``translator`` to translate the special entitites supported by grokref into your special output format.
-Some examples can be found in ``translators.py`` in the `extensions` directory.